York River is located in the centre of the Gaspé Peninsula and is one of the most prized Atlantic salmon rivers in Canada.

 - Catch and release period for large salmon: from May 25 to July 31 and from September 1 to 30

-- Catch and retain large salmon permitted from August 1 to August 31, or until the limit of 70 large salmons is reached
+- Catch and retain large salmon permitted from August 1 to August 31, if the management threshold is reached

 - Number of zones: 11

 - Number of controlled zones: 7